-Welcome to The Dickerson Site- Updated 6-25-2024 please see News & Updates section
+Welcome to The Dickerson Site- Updated 3/26/2025, please see News & Updates section

-Welcome to The Dickerson Site- Updated 6-25-2024 please see News & Updates section
+Welcome to The Dickerson Site- Updated 3/26/2025, please see News & Updates section

 The first rod featured in The Dickerson Site's model profile is the 761510.
-The first 761510 that Lyle Dickerson made, according to his records, was in 1935 and ordered by Ray Bergman for Hugh D. Wise.
-The total number of 761510 rods made was 73, making it the 6th most produced model in his records.
+The first 761510 that Lyle Dickerson made, according to his records, was in 1935 and ordered by Ray Bergman for customer, Hugh D. Wise.
+The total number of 761510 rods made is 73, making it the 6th most produced model in his records.

 The 761510 is a fabulous trout rod and very practical for modern angling preferences.
 It is one my favorite Dickerson models along with the 8014 Guide.
 Aside from the Bergman influence on some Dickerson tapers which will be discussed later, I am sure Dickerson did have what he considered a “standard” taper for the 761510.
 However, it should be kept in mind that Dickerson was a custom rod maker.
 As has been mentioned elsewhere on this site, Dickerson rod models are basically the length and ferrule sizes.
 Everything else in between is what makes that action and with Dickerson that was never set in stone.
 As with all of his rod models, Dickerson made them to suit his customer’s needs.
+I have difficulty coming up with adjectives to describe rod action in detail.
+There is so much subjectivity and so many clichés used to describe rod actions; the extent of which makes it difficult to find meaning in any description.
+Smooth and powerful can mean many things.
+An E.C.
+Powell C-taper rod is smooth and powerful, but it is nothing like what I’m speaking of when I say the same thing about a Dickerson.
+I think it is probably more appropriate to describe the rod's basic features and some firsthand accounts of usage.

-A 761510 I previously owned.
+A previously owned 761510.
 Not quite as powerful as the Valley 761510.

-The 761510 I currently own is a unique version of the model.
-It’s a late rod, made in 1957, and the last 761510 recorded in Dickerson’s ledger which closed in early 1960.
+The most powerful 761510 I have owned was a unique version of the model.
+It was a late rod, made in 1957, and the last 761510 recorded in Dickerson’s ledger which closed in early 1960.
 It was made and marked for Donald Valley, a close friend and customer of Dickerson’s dating back to the mid-1930s.
 Several features make this rod unique.
 One worth mentioning is the name Bergmann, written after 761510 on the rod above the grip.
 Of course, Bergman is correctly spelled with one n, which Dickerson should have known.
 Bergman was instrumental in Dick’s career which began in 1931 but didn’t really get going until after his association with Ray Bergman in 1935.
 Meeting Ray was probably the single most important occurrence in Dickerson’s career.
 Bergman was largely responsible for the mid-1930s increase seen in Dickerson’s orders.
 In the three years following the start of Bergman’s involvement (1935, 1936, 1937), approximately 120 of the 240, or 50% of the rods made were ordered by Ray Bergman.
 The order increase does also coincide with the start of an upswing in the Great Depression, however, prior to 1935 Dickerson's business was hardly booming.
 His output total in 1934 was thirteen rods.

 Don Valley's 761510 made in 1957

 Early on, Dickerson occasionally wrote Bergman’s name somewhere on the rod in what likely began as a credit to his best customer/dealer.
-Some were signed Dickerson-Bergman in the spot usually reserved for Dickerson’s signature.
+Some were signed Dickerson-Bergman in the spot usually reserved for just Dickerson’s signature.
 Some rods had Bergman or R.B. written on the rod after the model number, most frequently on 8013 and 761510 models.
 It has been theorized, and I agree, that the Bergman or R.B. after the model number eventually became a way of identifying a rod whose action was influenced by Ray’s specifications/preferences.
 Rod maker Wm Abrams has held this assertion for some time, even offering his own version of the 8013 modeled after a particularly nice rod marked Bergman.
 It seems the Bergman preference was for a touch more crispness or power.
 This would certainly explain much about the Don Valley 761510.

 Dickerson- Bergmann 761510 with Bergman's name misspelled